jrw585jxc/notara/SETUP.md

 <p>Content here…</p>
 ```

-Files are human-readable and portable — you can open them in any text editor.
+Files are human-readable and portable — you can open them in any text editor .